maarten-pennings/howto/c64mempart/readme.md

 - One partition is active, which one, is recorded in variable `PIX` (partition index).

-- The user will give a command `USR(X)`, which is supposed to activate partition `X`.
+- The user will give a command `USR(E)`, which is supposed to activate partition `E`.

 - The switcher will make a backup of the active layout pointers into the layout table, at slot `PIX` (current layout).

-- The active layout will switch, `PIX` will be set to the passed `X`.
+- The active partition will switch: `PIX` will be set to the passed `E`.

-- The layout pointers that were active for `X` will now be restored from slot `X` to the actual pointers.
+- The layout pointers that were backed-up for `E` will now be restored from slot `E` to the active layout pointers.

 Let's review the assembly program.